 At Least 1 Dead In Apparent Terrorism Attack In Paris

-In what is being investigated as a terrorism incident, a man wielding a knife attacked five people, killing at least one and injuring four others, two seriously.
+In what is being investigated as a terrorism incident, a man wielding a knife attacked five people on Saturday night, killing at least one and injuring four others, two seriously.

 NPR's Eleanor Beardsley reports that the assailant was shot dead by police.
 The attack occurred in central Paris, near the Opera Garnier.